firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 * `secretphrase`

 You will also need to build a data capture form and enable it as a survey that goes out to everyone based on their `email` field.
+(I will describe below how to enable a form as a survey and how to designate an email field.)

 A good way to achieve personalization in the survey form is to use a question of type 'descriptive' which is basically just text with no input field.
 You can use REDCap's piping syntax to display to them the contents of the other fields.
-For example the text that you would show in that 'descriptive' text can have the following value where the square brackets are REDCap's way to pipe values from the other fields:
+For example the text that you would show in that 'descriptive' text can have the following value.
+The square brackets are REDCap's syntax to pipe values from the other fields:

 ```